 Save for a few forays into SF, and the occasional light touch, most of my writings can be described as weird horror and dark fantasy.
 I write of beasties creeping in the night, or beyond the rim of the universe; I write of fabulous worlds and remote eras of my own invention.
 I have sought, my very best, to learn from the masters without imitating them.
 The story I pen is meant to be mine, not a copy of another's.

 Many of my tales are one-off creations, written and done with, yet scarcely planning to do so I have fashioned characters who came to mean so much that they began to appear again and again.
 So I have written many a yarn of the obsessive researcher Professor Anton Vorchek, he of the keen mind and hazy credentials, constantly delving into morbid mysteries than no one else can fathom, often accompanied by his loyal but querulous young assistant Theresa Delaney.
+Self-serving, larceny-hearted Sterk Fontaine keeps confronting grotesque horrors, despite his best efforts to avoid them.
 The Lords Morca and Nantrech, and the host of wizards and warriors of fabled Dyrezan conjure, connive, and battle their way through that mystical antique empire.
 So too I have written of the cold-minded, somber sorcerer of yesteryear Jacob Bleek--now the hero of a personally cherished novel--a man of few words but eager desire for ultimate wisdom and power, the goal of a quest for which he wanders the world and beyond, never (mercifully) achieving, but always finding marvelous adventure.
 Those characters, I suspect, will appear again, along with the numerous others who pass briefly by to face unusual perils or suffer unimaginable fates.

 Go to the Essays Page to read my studies of some of the works of my favorite authors.
-At the moment I offer four essays devoted to Basil Copper, and one each to Elizabeth Walter, H.P.
-Lovecraft, and William Hope Hodgson, among other worthies of the weird.
+I offer essays devoted to many worthies of the weird: Basil Copper, H.P.
+Lovecraft, August Derleth, Elizabeth Walter, William Hope Hodgson, E. R. Eddison, and J. T. McIntosh, among others.
 In addition, I have composed several essays consisting of supplementary material to my own works.

 Consult this expanded Table of Contents for a taste of the perils therein: Science and Sorcery Contents